 Maharashtra Day also known as Maharashtra Din (महाराष्ट्र दिन) is celebrated on 1st May every year to commemorate the formation of the state of Maharashtra.
 On this day, the modern-day state of Maharashtra was created on a linguistic basis, where Marathi-speaking people reside.

 After India’s independence in 1947, India had Mysore, Punjab, Madras, Bombay, Orissa, Bengal, United Provinces, Central Provinces, Assam, Rajasthan, and J&K as states.
 Andaman and Nicobar Islands, Delhi, Laccadive, Minicoy, and Amindivi Islands were the Union Territories.

 The biggest reorganization of India’s internal boundaries occurred in 1956 when an official States Reorganization Act was implemented.
 This States Reorganization Act divided Kerala from Mysore state, Andhra Pradesh from Madras State, Himachal Pradesh as a Union Territory from Punjab and Tripura, and Manipur as a Union Territory from Assam.
 It also gave Delhi its current recognition of Union Territory.

-Commemorating the special day at the respective districts, a flag is hoisted every year with tributes to the martyrs on this day.
-In addition to government celebration, there is a various private celebration across the state to celebrate the formation of the state.
+Commemorating the special day in the respective districts, a flag is hoisted every year with tributes to the martyrs on this day.
+In addition to government celebrations, there are various private celebrations across the state to celebrate the formation of the state.
 Various traditional Lavani performances are held across the state where poems written by Marathi saints are narrated, while processions are held across the state.

 All offices in the state remain closed and the sale of alcohol is prohibited on this day.
 Personalities from various backgrounds such as sports persons, police officials, and doctors are rewarded in recognition of this notable service to the state.